jmjuanes/mikel/README.md

 console.log(m("{{#if isAdmin}}Hello admin{{/if}}", data)); // --> 'Hello admin'
 ```

-The condition can also be provided as a keyword argument, `condition`, instead of positionally (added in `v0.40.0`):
+The condition can also be provided as a keyword argument:

 ```javascript
 console.log(m("{{#if condition=isAdmin}}Hello admin{{/if}}", { isAdmin: true })); // --> 'Hello admin'